internal-page-background-header

 There are other moments where Dropbox fails to deliver in everyday document management.

-When using a DMS to help build out a Quality Management System (QMS), it helps to deploy a system that makes this rigorous approach part of its structure.
+When you’re building a Quality Management System (QMS), it helps to deploy a document management solution that makes this rigorous approach part of its structure.
 So, for example, a good DMS will use a system of enforced naming and versioning so that drafts of documents cannot be mis-labelled or misfiled.

 With a clear indication of which document is the ‘approved’ and master version of a document - suggested new drafts can be then uploaded and associated with each approved version - enabling a process of continuous improvement - which is the goal of quality standards like ISO 13485 and 9001.
 This is not the case with Dropbox.